 You also have to enable Miracast on your phone.
 To do so, you edit the build.prop file.
 Here’s how to do that.

 Step 1: Install the Build.Prop editor.

-Step 2: Go to the upper right corner and tap Add>New.
+Step 2: Go to the upper right corner there’ll be an “i” icon, tap Add and then New.

 Step 3: Set your property name to “persist.debug.wfd.enable” and set the value to “1”.